dharanim04/keywordDriven/README.md

 Code runs dynamically with data and steps provided in excel, (but provided format of excel sheets, Columnname should match) Code cover different handling of elements As- Click,select,navigate,wait,accepts alerts.
-Code cover finding diffent elements with diffenet locators - By.id, By.name, By.linktext, By.partialLinkText,By.xpath,By.cssSelector
+Code cover finding different elements with different locators - By.id, By.name, By.linktext, By.partialLinkText,By.xpath,By.cssSelector